 By participating in dialogue individuals can become more informed about other people’s perspectives, concerns and ideas.
 It is through dialogue, as opposed to monologue, that leaders and managers can understand what people are thinking and feeling about change so that they are in a better position to gain their commitment to it and address their concerns.

 The days when communication during change was merely an afterthought are long gone.

 Today we live and do business in a world where communication is pervasive.
 Information is sent and received across the globe in seconds.
 Opinions, attitudes and perceptions are formed equally as fast.

 A lack of understanding, a casual rumour, too much information, or not enough information, can influence the success or failure of engaging people in change.
 Creating change using dialogue is about changing the conversations that shape everyday thinking and behaviours.

-- Thirdly: leaders and managers need to encourage dialogue with care.
+- Leaders and managers need to encourage dialogue with care.
 Dialogue with care means choosing the channels for dialogue strategically, tailoring the approach to the aims of the change initiative, authentically engaging in conversation and being sensitive to the pace and timing of dialogue.
 This means bringing together the right people to offer meaningful input and support.
 So successful dialogue allows more people to contribute, generating not only wisdom and a wealth of ideas but also commitment and engagement to change.